 The trolls come in various shapes and sizes and there are other examples of sculptures of other mythical creatures such as dragons – but the trolls are the main draw.

 Beyond the trolls, Mount Horeb is an interesting placed to stop and look around.
 There are some quaint buildings and stores to checkout.
-There is also the Driftless Historium, which covers the history and culture of the region, the Duluth Trading Company outlet store and if you are feeling more energetic why not rent a bike (or bring you own) and cycle the scenic 40 mile Military Ridge State Trail that connects Madison and Dodgeville.
+There is also the Driftless Historium, which covers the history and culture of the region, the Duluth Trading Company outlet store and if you are feeling more energetic why not rent a bike (or bring your own) and cycle the scenic 40-mile Military Ridge State Trail that connects Madison and Dodgeville.